What do nuns do?

 They are the contemplative nuns, those who live “hidden with Christ in God.”

-From the silence of their monasteries, they pray for everyone, for believers and nonbelievers, for those who suffer, for those who love, for the whole world.
+From the silence of their monasteries, they pray for all, for those who believe and those who do not, for those who suffer, for those who love, for the whole world.

 This is how their day beats

-Their life is marked by a serene, steady rhythm:
+Their life is marked by a serene and steady rhythm:

 -